 California Common Sense is a non-partisan non-profit dedicated to opening government to the public, developing data-driven policy analysis, and educating citizens about how their governments work.

 At CACS, we work to open government to its shareholders – its citizens.
 We see “government transparency” as extending beyond merely making data available.
 Rather, government transparency means making government data and processes approachable.
 We aggregate, interactively visualize, analyze, and distill it into digestible information.
-CACS has focused on gathering data such as savings for state retiree health care, state employee compensation, state pension costs, local budget, campaign contributions to elected officials, and higher education spending.
-We have already launched an advanced data transparency portal, revealed underreported spending in the state Assembly, released top quality reports, and placed prominent op-eds.
-By developing cutting edge interactive data visualizations, we have not only aggregated dispersed data, but we have made it easier for Californians to use and understand.
+Since 2010, CACS has focused on gathering data such as savings for state retiree health care, state employee compensation, state pension costs, local budget, campaign contributions to elected officials, and higher education spending.

-California Common Sense has been featured in news outlets such as Bloomberg, Reuters, Fox Business Network, ABC, NBC, CBS, Huffington Post, LA Times, San Francisco Chronicle, San Jose Mercury News, Sacramento Bee, San Diego Union Tribune, and KQED.
+Our research and data have appeared in various media outlets, including Bloomberg, Reuters, Forbes, The Wall Street Journal, ABC, Fox, NBC, CBS, Fox Business Network, The Huffington Post, The LA Times, The San Francisco Chronicle, The San Jose Mercury News, The Sacramento Bee, The San Diego Union Tribune, and NPR.

 California Common Sense